glennawatson/personal-website/input/posts/first-post.md

 ## Handling compiling on non-windows platforms with .NET framework TargetFramework

-In our projects we target of the .NET Framework and UWP `TargetFramework`.
+In our projects, we target the .NET Framework and UWP `TargetFramework`.
 We want to do CI testing against Widows and Mac (the two platforms that support Xamarin targets).
 We had to find a way to not include those when not compiling on Windows.

-The best way we found for allow building on Mac is to use a condition inside your `TargetFrameworks` entry that indicates to only include these items if the current build OS is Windows.
+The best way we found for building on Mac is to use a condition inside your `TargetFrameworks` entry that indicates to only include these items if the current build OS is Windows.

 ```xml
 <Project Sdk="MSBuild.Sdk.Extras">